Mayuresh-Github/HACK_with_CW_Submission/README.md

 <b>The Backend will be shutdown on 30 Dec 2020 as I already have a Backend running and I don't want to go out of FREE-TEIR of AWS</b>

-If you have any questions or stuck at anything contact me:
+If you have any questions or stuck at anything (like tokens / functioning problems) contact me:

 - Mayuresh Mitkari
 - mmayuresh12@gmail.com